4dn-dcic/hic2cool/README.md

 $ pip install hic2cool
 ```

-You can also download the code directly and run the setup yourself.
+You can also download the code directly and install using Poetry (as of version 1.0.0)

 ```
-# setuptools >=42 is recommended
-$ python setup.py install
+$ poetry install
 ```

 Once the package is installed, the main method is hic2cool_convert.
 It takes the same parameters as hic2cool.py, described in the next section.
 Example usage in a Python script is shown below or in test.py.